AI-Ready Knowledge Base

 What is in the repository

-The repo spans standards, applied guidance, prompt templates, and supporting reference material across every major accessibility domain.
+The repo spans standards, applied guidance, prompt templates, and supporting reference material across major accessibility domains, including voice UI and physical ICT.

 • WCAG Standards